 Figure B.X7.4-2 shows how a proxy could facilitate a request for retrieving a modality performed procedure step from a DICOMweb user agent to a DIMSE SCP.

 Figure B.X7.2-2.
 MPPS Retrieve DICOMweb Proxy for DIMSE SCP

-B.X7.4 Notify

-TBS

 Update Table H-1 Resources and Methods: add new resources and methods for Modality Workflow Services

 H Capabilities Description